-Stricter Punishments.
-The maximum fine for failure to comply with data protection laws is now €50,000 (previously €25,000) for ordinary offenses, e.g., failing to appoint a DPO, encrypt a data transfer, or ensure that a third-party service provider meets the technical or organizational measures prescribed by the Act, and €300,000 (previously €250,000) for serious offenses, e.g., accessing, collecting, or processing data that is not publicly available, processing or using data beyond the scope of their authorized purpose, or failing to inform Data Subjects of a breach that may cause them "significant harm."
-Moreover, if the Data Controller made profits that exceed €50,000 or €300,000, respectively, by violating data protection rules, then the authorities may raise the fine proportionally.
-56
+The maximum fine for failure to comply with data protection laws is now:

+- €50,000 (previously €25,000): for ordinary offenses, eg failing to appoint a DPO, encrypt a data transfer or ensure that a third-party service provider meets the technical or organisational measures prescribed by the Act (BDSG, Section 43, paragraph 1); and - €300,000 (previously €250,000): for serious offenses, eg accessing, collecting or processing data that is not publicly available, processing or using data beyond the scope of their authorised purpose, or failing to inform data subjects of a breach that may cause them "significant harm" (BDSG, Section 43, paragraph 2).

+Moreover, if the data controller made profits that exceed $\notin$ 50,000 or $\notin$ 300,000, respectively, by violating data protection rules, then the authorities may raise the fine proportionally.